aavinashjha/IamLearning/Algorithms/Graphs/DFS/README.md

 Topological Sort
 ----------------
+- Left to Right
+- Left most vertex has indegree 0
 - Precedence Constraints: We cannot start some tasks until others are completed
 - G = (V, E) is a directed graph
 - A topological ordering of G is an assignment f(u) of every vertex to a different number